azure-ad-b2c/samples/policies/migrate-to-entra-external-id-for-customers-full/readme.md

 This repo. was cloned from this [sample](https://github.com/azure-ad-b2c/samples/tree/master/policies/migrate-to-entra-external-id-for-customers)

-The original sample only implemented a subset of the API calls.
+The original sample implemented a subset of the API calls.
 This repo. implements them all.

 This repo. also implements authentication using native auth. rather than ROPC.